Tax identifiers

 Learn how to manage and apply tax identifiers.

 and later, use the features described on this page to manage tax identifiers.
-Once you upgrade to any of these versions, the tax identifiers you previously created through the Customers API will no longer be available.
-Please contact us to have your data migrated.
+Once you upgrade to any of these versions, the tax identifiers you previously created through the will no longer be available.
+For assistance with migrating your data, contact us.

 For versions 2020-12-17